jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-09-07-architecture-is-the-art-of-drawing-lines.md

 We can see that **all** the **arrowed lines that cross the boundaries** still points inwards --- towards the middle --- towards what they call the _Business Logic_ part of the diagram.

-If we move the line at the right side so that it will look like this...
+If we **move** the **black line at the right** side so that it will look like this...

 ![CleanArchitectureDiagramRedrawnToLookLikeThreeLayersArchitecture.gif](/images/2017/CleanArchitectureDiagramRedrawnToLookLikeThreeLayersArchitecture.gif)

 Does that look like the traditional _3-Layers Architecture_ that we know about? --- Where the _Business Logic Layer_, the one at the middle, is **dependent** on the _Data Layer_, the one at the right.

-Look at the **arrowed lines that cross the boundaries**.
+Look at the **arrowed lines that cross the boundaries**...

+We can go from 3-Layers Architecture to Clean Architecture, and vice-versa, just by moving the **lines**!?

 _Amazing right!_

-We can go from 3-Layers Architecture to Clean Architecture, and vice-versa, just by moving the **lines**!

 Of course, moving lines in real world projects is much harder than moving lines in diagrams :laughing: :laughing: :laughing:

 But they are doable!
-Right!?
+Right?

 <!--
 They should be, or else, we're doomed! :laughing: :laughing: :laughing: